afonsosousah/fs22companion/README.md

 - Manage your money (add and remove)
 - Change Time Scale, Time of Day, Seasons and Months
 - Keep aligned to a direction (like GPS Mod and works on server even without the mod!)
+- Check the product prices
+- Create presets for Game Settings (new)

 # Showcase